 Not all digital projects will need to go through each of these processes.
 The beauty of UX is that it can be uniquely tailored to suit the circumstances.
 (For more detail on UX options, check out our UX services page.)

 If you’re just testing the waters with UX, or you have a very limited budget to work with, you should still implement it in some form.
 UX is essentially a continuum.
 A modest UX program is still going to provide more value than none at all.

 You should also never underestimate the value of the data you already have at your fingertips.
-For example, something like customer query logs from your customer-facing staff can offer vital insights into what sort of information your consumers are struggling to locate on your site.
+For example, something like customer query logs from your customer-facing staff can offer vital insights into where and how big a problem is.
 Conducting internal workshops among your staff can also be a cost-effective way to gather relevant insights.
-At an absolute bare minimum, you should at least undertake some degree of competitor research to get a gauge of best practices in your industry.
+At an absolute bare minimum, you should at least undertake some degree of UX review and competitor research to get a gauge of best practices in your industry.

 UX does not provide an iron-clad guarantee that all user experience issues will be unearthed from the outset.
-However, not doing anything is an almost certain recipe for unnecessary costs and delays down track.
+However, it does provide you with more evidence from which to make informed decisions and avoid unnecessary costs and delays down track.

 Want more?
 Here are some other blog posts you might be interested in.